LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ‘o cañito’.

 The wedding took place in Buenos Aires in front of just 12 relatives (and the groom wore jeans).

-In Icardi’s book, he revealed that Nara first got in contact with him whilst she was still married with his best friend.
+In Icardi’s book, he revealed that Nara first got in contact with him whilst she was still married to his best friend.

 It reads: “The day before I left for a friendly tour in the US, I got a message from Wanda.